 His words vexed her patience greatly.
 “How mean-spirited,” she responded hotly.
 “Edmund is not that kind of man and to say that about a stranger is absolutely ridiculous.”

 “Elanore,” her grandmother interrupted her.
 “Arguing with your guest about what he heard accomplishes nothing.”

-Her grandmother’s reminder to show some restraint did nothing.
+Her grandmother’s reminder to show some restraint did little.
 The lady sat forward in her chair, her fists clenched and her voice trembling with anger at the man.
-“He was just here a few days ago himself and–”
+“He was just here a few days ago himself!”

 She dropped the biscuit that had, as Giles correctly had observed, found its way into her hand.
 But she did not stop trembling in anger.
-“I do not care what they say about me, but to constantly pick on him so is so unkind.
-He never speaks ill of anyone — never turns down a request for help–”
+“I do not care what they say about me but to constantly pick on him is unkind.
+He never speaks ill of anyone.
+Never turns down a request for help–”

 They both glanced Elanore’s way at that point.

 Their guest scratched his head, trying to clumsily change the direction of the conversation.
 “Miss Redley, people will always say things out of boredom or their own sense of inferiority.
 You shouldn’t mind it so much.”

 Elanore did not see her grandmother shaking her head at that response.
 “I know what the idlers say about Edmund is not true.
 He could not be so easily unfaithful!”

 Giles whistled under his breath.
 “So that’s the truth of it then.
 I thought there might be something that very day he came to greet you.
 That does complicate things I’m afraid.”

 “No, there wasn’t,” she started to say.
 “Not then but–”